 The arcade is hidden behind a laundromat, so you can easily miss it if you're not paying attention.
 Sunshine Laundromat also offers various beers on taps, like Golden House Lager, Pinner Throwback IPA, and more.

 Catch the sunset at Westlight at The William Vale

 Rooftop venues are a-plenty in New York City, but this one provides one of the best views, especially during sunset.
 Westlight is a restaurant and bar located on the 22nd floor of the William Vale Hotel in Brooklyn.

 The Westlight offers a 360-degree view of the city, directly overlooking the Hudson River on one side.
 It serves a variety of cuisines, along with delicious cocktails to accompany your sunset viewing.

 One of the best ways to discover a new city is to explore it on your own.
-Nothing beats taking a bike ride on the Brooklyn Bridge when you’re visiting NYC.
+Nothing beats taking a bike ride or a walk on the Brooklyn Bridge when you're visiting NYC.

 Guided bike tours will take you to see sights like the Statue of Liberty, Ellis Island, Wall Street, Battery Park, and Hudson River Park.
 If you're feeling extra adventurous, you can do it on your own without the guidance of a tour.

 Dance the night away at the House of Yes in Brooklyn